abilandz/NAT3054/Lecture_3/make.md

 The flag ```-B``` instructs **cmake** to make a new subdirectory named "build" in the current project as the directory to generate and store files during the build process.
 In general, this is an important step to keep the source tree in the subdirectory "src" clean.

-If we now inspect the content of "build", we find the following:
+If we now inspect the content of "build" directory, we find the following:

 ```bash
 $ ls build